Quality British rugs bearing our Glencroft® stamp have been a core product in our range since we were first established in 1987.

 Richard uses an extremely sharp knife to trim around the edge of each rug, at the same time being mindful to keeping the natural shape of the skin, as well as removing any slight blemishes or damage.

 At this stage we identify any rugs that may be suitable to become ‘doubles’ – they must be almost identical in colour, texture and fleece length.
-These are then sewn together by our experienced tailor.
+These are then sewn together by our experienced machinist.